 Here’s a list of eight notable artists, writers and musicians who have been influenced by chaos magick, the postmodern version of occultism that shows you how to create your own rules for reality

 While not exactly attracting such celebrities such as Tom Cruise or John Travolta, chaos magick does have its notable practitioners.
 Below is a list of seven of them.
-(Psst… you can get a FREE book and 10-day course on Chaos Magick here!)
+(Psst… you can get a FREE course on Chaos Magick here!)

 1. William S. Burroughs

 William S. Burroughs was the author of classic countercultural works like Naked Lunch, The Soft Machine and Nova Express.
 Burroughs was fascinated by altered states of consciousness, and it shows in his hallucinatory writings—as well as his life-long drug habit.
 His interest in altered states of consciousness led him to a more schooled interest in magick, with a particular interest in Hassan i-Sabbah, whose dictum “Nothing is True, Everything is Permitted” was of particular influence on the system of chaos magick.
 Along with Bryon Gysin, Burroughs was one of the originators of the cut-up technique of writing.
 (You can read Brion Gysin’s travelogue of visiting Hassan i-Sabbah’s Castle of Alamut, not currently published anywhere else, in Ultraculture Journal.)